How to Find an Internship

 - Talk to your fellow students to see where they have been an intern.

 - Reach out to your parents and other family members, neighbors, and others who know you well for ideas and leads.

-- Visit other career fairs, such as the University of Minnesota Job and Internship Fair, which is held each spring.
+- Visit other career fairs, such as the University of Minnesota Job and Internship Fair.

 - Intern abroad—the University of Minnesota’s Learning Abroad Center lists multiple internship opportunities under their programs icon by searching “Internships” on the “Program Features” filter.